FLETC College Intern Program

 - FLETC College Intern Program Application (PDF) and accompanying narrative essay that sets forth at a minimum, the following: Why you are interested in the FLETC College Intern Program, your career motivations and goals; the source or inspiration for your career motivation and goals; your knowledge of the function of the FLETC College Intern Program; the skills that you would bring to FLETC if you were selected as an intern; and the FLETC Division or partner organization where you would like to be placed during the Internship Session.

 - FLETC Intern Nomination Form (PDF), completed by an appropriate college official, along with his/her letter supporting the nomination;

 - Proof that the internship is required or credit will be received, for successful completion of undergraduate or graduate degree;

 - Official college transcript(s) – from all colleges attended, pursuing baccalaureate and graduate degrees.

-All application materials must be postmarked by the ending date of the application period and mailed to the Human Capital Operations Division, Attn: FLETC Intern Program Coordinator, 1131 Chapel Crossing Road, Townhouse 393, Glynco, GA 31524.
+All application materials must be postmarked by the ending date of the application period and mailed to the Human Capital Division, Attn: FLETC Intern Program Coordinator, 1131 Chapel Crossing Road, Building 99, Glynco, GA 31524.
 Selections usually occur within one month after the closing date of the application period.

 This page contains links to some PDF files.
 To view PDFs you will need Adobe Acrobat Reader.